particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Permanent roaming Oman 2023-12-04

+Oman has been added the list of countries that may encounter [permanent roaming restrictions](/getting-started/hardware/cellular-overview/#permanent-roaming).

 ### SKU deprecation 2023-11-29

 The B523MEA and ARGNTRAY50 are deprecated.
 They were previously NRND until the stock was depleted, and that has occurred.